ArnaudLoos/HomeAssistant-Presentation/README.md

 For each component that you want to use in Home Assistant, you add code in your ```configuration.yaml``` file to specify its settings.

 The configuration file is written in YAML.
 [YAML](https://home-assistant.io/docs/configuration/yaml/) is a markup language that utilizes block collections of key:value pairs.
-YAML is heavily dependant on indentation and if there is an error in your configuration file it may be due to incorrect indentation.
+YAML is heavily dependant on indentation and if there is an error in your configuration file it is likely due to incorrect indentation.

 ```yaml